guoyu-eng/-Linux_based_Docker_image_MetaDrive-/README.md

 # MetaDrive Map Generator 🛣️🧠

-This project generates procedurally random road maps using [MetaDrive](https://github.com/metadriverse/metadrive), saves visual outputs (images and GIFs), and measures generation performance (execution time vs. map complexity).
-It is designed to run both locally or inside a Linux-based Docker container.
+The project uses [MetaDrive](https://github.com/metadriverse/metadrive) to generate procedural stochastic roadmaps, save visual outputs (images and GIFs), and measure generation performance (execution time vs. map complexity).
+The project can be run locally or in Linux-based Docker containers.

+The main script files are map_batch_generation.py and basesafe_metadrive.py.
+The latter adds JSON image generation and other functions on the basis of the implementation of the former, which makes it more suitable for map performance testing, safety evaluation of self-driving systems, and visual display of trajectories and other task scenarios compared to the first script.

+（Docker default run script : basesafe_metadrive.py )

 ---